clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 ## Corpus results

+Fourteen findings on the regression corpora, all metabase, all contract violations per the built-in specs, none crashing at runtime: three char-sequence findings (a `^Character` into ring's `url-encode` two hops through `str/replace`, symbols into a `str/replace` helper), four keyword-family (`(keyword {})` and `(keyword nil)` one hop out), six get-family (metabase's map-or-id idiom, ids into fns whose spine `get`s the argument), one nil into an associative-strict op.
+The get-family findings proved actionable at every site: callers over-narrowing maps they already held via `u/the-id`, or a callee hiding type dispatch behind `get`'s totality.
+Zero mechanical false positives, two `intersect` implementation bugs were caught by 32 interim corpus findings and fixed with regression tests.
-Three new findings on the regression corpora (all metabase), each a contract violation that works on the JVM by toString coercion only: a `^Character` into ring's `url-encode` two hops through `str/replace`, and symbols into a helper that forwards to `str/replace`.
-Zero false positives.
-An earlier iteration without rule 4 produced 76 findings, dominated by guarded-polymorphic fns like metabase's `js=`.
+Earlier iterations without rule 4 produced 76 findings, dominated by guarded-polymorphic fns like metabase's `js=`.
 Committed code has survivorship bias against the crashing bug class this catches, unconditional param misuse fails on first call, so much of the feature's value is at write time in the editor.

 ## Spec strictness under propagation